reposense/RepoSense/docs/DeveloperGuide.md

 Other than the global main Vue object, another global variable we have is the `window.hashParams`.
 This object is reponsible for generating the relevant permalink for a specific view of the summary module for the report.

 ### Data loader ([api.js](../frontend/src/static/js/api.js))
-This is the module that is in charged of loading and parsing the data files generated as part of the report.
+This is the module that is in charge of loading and parsing the data files generated as part of the report.

 #### Loading from ZIP file
 Due to security design, most modern browsers (e.g. Chrome) do not allow web pages to obtain local files using the directory alone.
 As such, a ZIP archive of the report information will be produced alongside the report generation.